Image Scaling in Grayscale images

 Two-dimensional Smoothing in Grayscale images

-Some of the functions I used to do above operations in C++ are in Git here.
+Some of the functions I used to do the above operations in C++ are in Git here.
 Note that the custom class Image and ROI are not included here.
 However, this code is enough for explaining the main logic.